-Interested in learning how chords are constructed, rather than just relying on remembering shapes on the fretboard?
-As the third article in our series on guitar theory for guitarists our introductory guide to guitar chord theory explains (in simple terms) how to read chord charts, how chords are named, and how they are constructed, plus a whole lot more.
-So if you have ever wanted to understand the music theory behind chords, stay tuned!
+Interested in learning how chords are built, rather than just relying on remembering chord shapes?
+This introductory guide to guitar chord theory describes how chords are constructed from scales, how chords are named, the difference between chord qualities such as major and minor, and a whole lot more.
+So if you’ve ever wanted to understand the theory behind chords, stay tuned!

-Guitar chord theory encompasses how chords are constructed from scales, and the different qualities (major, minor, etc.) and types (triads, 7th chords, extended chords) based on the intervals of the chord tones and the number of notes used to build them.
+Guitar chord theory is a subset of music theory involving the study of chord construction from scales and the quality (major, minor, etc.) and type (triads, 7th chords, extended chords) that can be formed based on the intervals (distance between notes) and number of notes used to build them.

 What are chords?